Department Contact: firstname.lastname@example.org

 Applicants from countries where the predominant language is not English are required to supply scores on the TOEFL English language proficiency test administered by the Educational Testing Service.
 The minimum TOEFL score for admission is 80 on the Internet-based test.
 International English Testing System scores also are accepted.

-Applicants must submit a statement of purpose, an example of their written work, and official transcripts.
+Applicants must submit a statement of purpose, an example of their written work, and transcripts (unofficial transcripts are accepted during the admission process).
 Three letters of recommendation are also required.
 On admission students should have two years of college-level study in a language in addition to English.

 All students admitted to doctoral study in History will receive $20,000 per year in fellowship support.
 These stipends are guaranteed for a period of five years for those who continue to work at the highest level.
 Fellowships also include tuition and fees, medical benefits, and travel support to conferences and for research.
 The Department also offers a small number of tuition waivers for M.A. students.
 December 1 is the deadline for admission to the Ph.D. program and for financial support for the M.A.